Watson-Creative/watson-chatbot/README.md

 ### Popup Messages

-Customize the engagement messages by modifying the `popupMessages` array:
+Customize the engagement messages by modifying the `popupMessages` array in `script.js`:

 ```javascript
 const popupMessages = [